 8. Poor Water Quality

-Chinese evergreen is not so picky about the water it needs but may sometimes reject the quality of water it gets.
+Chinese Evergreen is not so picky about the water it needs but may sometimes reject the quality of water it gets.

-Curling of leaves due to poor water quality is a concept that is rarely heard of.
+The curling of leaves due to poor water quality is a concept that is rarely heard of.
 But you cannot rule out that possibility altogether.

 What kind of water you use for your plant has a significant impact.
 Using tap water may contain various harmful chemicals and minerals that may cause your plant’s leaves to curl.

 High soluble salt levels in tap water can affect roots by disrupting water and nutrient absorption.
 Salts can build up in plant leaf margins, causing the edges to curl and burn.

 - You can eliminate the chlorine from the water by boiling it for a few minutes.

 - Use rainwater, spring water, or filtered water.

 - If you still want to use tap water, fill a bucket with tap water and let it overnight to allow the minerals to evaporate.

 Ever wondered if Chinese Evergreen is toxic to cats?
 Read more to find out.